clux/facemaulers/recaps/121-kiaransal-three.md

 - They have components to make 2 necro res potions (dried one will fail).

 TODO:
-- SCRY on kiaransalee (she's wrecking [[menzo]])
 - kiaransalee travel into boss fight finalize. she doesn't improve now, right?
 - [[kiaransalee]] stats remember properly
 - HOW TO FIGURE OUT THE REST OF KIARANSALEE?
 They got a lot...
   * Seed sight of Kiaransalee?
+DONE IN FIGHT
-  * Seed resistances of Valindra and Larloch.. will feel unfair.
+  * Seed resistances of Valindra and Larloch.. will feel unfair...
+DID VALINDRA PHYSICAL IN MENZO + FIGHT
   * Seed triggers!
 Didn't happen in fight because i fucked up force dmg..
+DID LG TRIGGER IN MENZO
   * Seed social triggers (contradictions of creation..)
+DID THE LOLTH ONE IN MENZO
 - gregor final

 Players: